Terms and Conditions

-This contract begins on the date of payment and ends on the date that all of the Services have been provided by Otus, unless terminated earlier in accordance with the terms of this contract (Contract Period).
+2.1 Subject to clause 2.2, this contract begins on the Commencement Date contained in item 2 of Schedule 1 and ends on the date that all of the services have been provided by Otus, unless terminated earlier in accordance with the terms of this contract (Contract Period).

 3. Scope of Contract

-This Contract constitutes the entire agreement between the parties relating to its subject matter and supersedes any previous agreement
+3.1 This Contract constitutes the entire agreement between the parties relating to its subject matter and supersedes any previous agreement.

 No variation to this Contract will be binding unless agreed in writing by the parties.